Jenna Ortega: 2018–2021: Transition to mature roles

-2022–present: Mainstream breakthrough
+2022–2023: Mainstream breakthrough

-In the slasher film Scream (2022)—the fifth film in the Scream franchise—Ortega played Tara Carpenter, on which she stated: "I don't even think there are words in the English language to correctly express how happy, excited and nervous I am for this journey".
+In the slasher film Scream (2022)—the fifth film in the Scream franchise—Ortega played Tara Carpenter, of which she said: "I don't even think there are words in the English language to correctly express how happy, excited, and nervous I am for this journey".
 Directors Matt Bettinelli-Olpin and Tyler Gillett cast Ortega because of her ability to play both horror and comic tones, and for the sound of her scream.
-She felt nervous about joining a well-known franchise, wanting to "do it justice" without "ripping anybody off".
-She said that working on the film taught her the importance of cast chemistry to the natural flow of the production process.
-Scream was a critical and commercial success, becoming the 28th-highest-grossing film of 2022.
+She felt nervous about joining a well-known franchise, wanting to respect its legacy while avoiding derivation.
+Scream was a critical and commercial success.
 According to The A.V.
 Club, Ortega demonstrated "incredible" resilience and resolve in her role.
 She also won the MTV Movie Award for Most Frightened Performance.

-Ortega later appeared in the Foo Fighters–led horror film Studio 666 (2022).
-Reviewers said she was underused; according to the Los Angeles Times, "[n]ot even [a] cameo from ...
-2022's newly minted Scream Queen Jenna Ortega ... can offer true horror bona fides to this flick".
+Ortega later appeared in the Foo Fighters–led horror film Studio 666 (2022), in which reviewers said she was underused.
 She then starred in the slasher film X (2022), which was directed and written by Ti West, who said Ortega was "fearless in her commitment".
-Ortega signed onto the project because of its script, calling it "the most outrageous thing I've ever read", and the opportunity to work with West.
-X became Ortega's best-reviewed film on review aggregator Rotten Tomatoes; The Australian dubbed her and co-star Mia Goth "scene-stealers".
+She signed onto the project because of its script, calling it "the most outrageous thing I've ever read", and the opportunity to work with West.
+X became Ortega's best-reviewed film on the review aggregator Rotten Tomatoes; The Australian dubbed her and co-star Mia Goth "scene-stealers".
 The comedy-horror American Carnage was Ortega's final film release of 2022.
 The A.V.
 Club said she was continuing "her streak as the new it-girl of horror with a stubborn punk persona that masks her care for other people", while IGN lauded her "no-shits-given shell".